home-assistant/addons/openwakeword/DOCS.md

 Enable debug logging.
 Useful for seeing satellite connections and each wake word detection in the logs.

+## Custom Wake Word Models

+The add-on will automatically load custom wake word models from the `/share/openwakeword` directory on start-up.
+Models should be named `<wake_word>_<version>.tflite`, for example `hey_homeassistant_v1.tflite` for a "hey home assistant" model.

+After adding new models to `/share/openwakeword`, make sure to:

+1. Restart the openWakeWord add-on
+2. Reload any Wyoming integrations for openWakeWord

 ## Support

 Got questions?